ajalluri02/up221-akshay/README.md

 ## Akshay Jalluri: First-year Transportation Engineering Student

 Hi, I am Akshay Jalluri.
-I was born and raised in Michigan and also did my undergrad at University of Michigan. _#GoBlue & #NationalChamps_.
+I was born and raised in Canton, Michigan and also did my undergrad at University of Michigan. _#GoBlue & #NationalChamps_.

 ### Hobbies